 Vision for the Future

-- Assisting with boardwalk installation
+- Assisting with boardwalk and viewing platform construction

 - Alder regeneration

 The Friends will encourage and facilitate these educational efforts in order to actively nurture the next generation of environmental stewards.